autokey/autokey/Scripting.md

 **Author**: Chris Dardis

 **Description:***
-This brings up your list of saved passwords at a keystroke e.g. "<ctrl> + <alt> + p" while using Firefox.
+This brings up your list of saved passwords at a keystroke e.g. "CTRL + ALT + p" while using Firefox.
 This comes in handy on a daily basis for me.
 There is a limit to how fast this will work, as it involves tabbing on an active browser.
 Thus, the values for time.sleep() below are perhaps a little conservative.